Scarlet-collared flowerpecker: Habitat and conservation status

-IUCN has assessed this bird as vulnerable with its population being estimated as 6,000 to 15,000 mature individuals.
+IUCN previously assessed this bird as vulnerable with its population being estimated as 6,000 to 15,000 mature individuals.
+In 2024, it was re-assessed as a Near-threatened species with estimates of 40,000 to 160,000 mature individuals.
+This increased population estimate and downlisting does not mean that this species is increasing but rather reflects new data that this species occurs in higher densities than originally believed.
+This species is still declining.
 Forest loss is a threat especially in its lower altitude limits which are more prone to legal and illegal logging, mining and conversion into farmland.

 It occurs on a few protected areas Mt Siburan (Important Bird Area) and Mt.
 Iglit-baco National Park (which is the stronghold of the Tamaraw)..